Temple of Vesta

-The Temple of Vesta, or the aedes (Latin Aedes Vestae; Italian: Tempio di Vesta), is an ancient edifice in Rome, Italy.
-The temple is located in the Roman Forum near the Regia and the House of the Vestal Virgins.
+The Temple of Vesta, or the aedes (Latin Aedes Vestae; Italian: Tempio di Vesta), was an ancient edifice in Rome, Italy.
+It is located in the Roman Forum near the Regia and the House of the Vestal Virgins.
 The Temple of Vesta housed Vesta's holy fire, which was a symbol of Rome's safety and prosperity.
-The temple has a circular footprint.
+The temple has a circular footprint, making it a tholos.

 Since the worship of Vesta began in private homes, the architecture seems to pay homage to the architecture of early Roman homes.
 The temple's current, ruinous form employs elements of Greek architecture with Corinthian columns and marble.
 The sacred hearth was housed in a central cella.
 The surviving structure indicates that there were twenty Corinthian columns built on a podium fifteen meters in diameter.
-The roof probably had a vent at the apex to allow smoke to release.
+The roof probably had a vent at the apex to allow smoke to escape.

 History

 Origins

-The first Temple of Vesta was built by Numa Pompilius, Rome's second king.
+The first Temple of Vesta was built by Numa Pompilius, the second king of the Roman Kingdom.
 He also built the original Regia ("king's house") and the House of the Vestal Virgins, and founded the priestly order of Vestal Virgins.
 At first there were just two Vestals, but by the end of the Republic, there were six.
 Vesta was the goddess of Rome's hearths.
 The Romans believed that her sacred fire was closely tied to the fortunes of the city, and that its extinction signified imminent disaster for Rome.
 Although it is known as a temple in modern times, its site, orientation and floor plan were not determined through augury.
 It was therefore known as a shrine (in Latin, aedes).